Aliases for LGR5 Gene

 GeneCards Summary for LGR5 Gene

-LGR5 (Leucine-Rich Repeat Containing G Protein-Coupled Receptor 5) is a Protein Coding gene.
-Diseases associated with LGR5 include colonic benign neoplasm and large intestine cancer.
+LGR5 (Leucine Rich Repeat Containing G Protein-Coupled Receptor 5) is a Protein Coding gene.
+Diseases associated with LGR5 include Colon Adenoma and Ankyloglossia With Or Without Tooth Anomalies.
 Among its related pathways are Signaling by GPCR and Signaling by Wnt.
-GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and transmembrane signaling receptor activity.
 An important paralog of this gene is LGR6.

 Receptor for R-spondins that potentiates the canonical Wnt signaling pathway and acts as a stem cell marker of the intestinal epithelium and the hair follicle.
 Upon binding to R-spondins (RSPO1, RSPO2, RSPO3 or RSPO4), associates with phosphorylated LRP6 and frizzled receptors that are activated by extracellular Wnt receptors, triggering the canonical Wnt signaling pathway to increase expression of target genes.
 In contrast to classical G-protein coupled receptors, does not activate heterotrimeric G-proteins to transduce the signal.
 Involved in the development and/or maintenance of the adult intestinal stem cells during postembryonic development.